Skip to main content

 The Change Cache Setting dialog box appears.
 All volumes on the storage array appear in this dialog box.

-3. Select the Basic tab and change the settings for read caching and write caching.
+3. Select the Basic tab and enable the settings for read caching and write caching.

 4. Click Save.